TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Medium. critique the toc, and other organization.

 I think the toc has an airy aroma, with a hint of cherry and oak.
-It is not yet aged to perfection, but will remain to mature as it gets older.
+It is not yet aged to perfection, but will mature as time goes on.
 This todo will be open for some time.

 .. todo:: Difficulty: Medium. add a "what is turbogears"/faq - very early on. first?